eternalmoon1234/eternalmoon1234/README.md

 <img src="./assets/banner.png" />

 Hey there!
-I'm **Gautam**, a 14-year-old student, passionate about software engineering.
+I'm **Gautam**, a 14-year-old student, passionate about startups, and software.

-I've been building my skills for multiple years now, with experience in various projects, including open source and companies.
-My main focus is full-stack engineering, primarily through React.js, TypeScript, Express.js, and PostgreSQL.
-I also have experience in mobile development, systems programming, DevOps, and cloud technologies.
+I've been building software for multiple years now, and have experience in various projects, including both open source and for companies.
+My main focus is full-stack engineering, primarily in React.js, TypeScript, Express.js, and PostgreSQL, and also systems programming in Rust.
+I also have experience in mobile development, DevOps, and cloud technologies.

 Currently, I’m working as a product engineer at [Foyer](https://foyer.work), helping maximize the performance of engineering teams.